perholmes/ECSMinimalContainer/README.md

 * Install Docker Desktop.
 * Install AWS CLI.
-* Create an Elastic Container Registry called "ecs-minimal-container" in the same region as the CloudFormation template will run.
 * Create an IAM user with the following inline policy.
 Save the Access Key and Secret for entry into the Bash script:

 ```